-At first listen, the Beatles’ “For No One” dazzles you with its musical brilliance: A descending bass line a la “A White Shade of Pale” with short staccatoed quarter notes on a clavichord.
+At first listen, the Beatles’ “For No One” dazzles you with its musical brilliance: A descending bass line a la “A Whiter Shade of Pale” with short staccatoed eighth notes on a clavichord.
 The bridge is purely classical; arpeggioed sixteenth notes on a piano, sounding like a Schubert piece, and halfway through, a French horn joins the mix.
 It’s Paul McCartney at his creative peak: music so lovely, I played it for my newborn daughters so they could hear perfect music at the earliest possible moment.

 But I’ve never listened closely to the words, which paint a totally different picture.
 Paul wrote it on holiday with his then-girlfriend Jane Asher.
 Things weren’t going well, and he locked himself in the bathroom and penned the words to the song:

 You find that all her words of kindness linger on

 The song paints a picture of a relationship that is dead; the two are going through the motions, with no real connection anymore.
 Paul admits that he still needs her and wants her, but is in denial, even when she says that her love for him is dead.

 She says that long ago she knew someone but now he’s gone